OctopusDeploy/helm-charts/charts/kubernetes-agent/migrations.md

 ### Overview
 Version 2 of the Kubernetes agent was created to allow the agent to be used as a scalable worker in Octopus Server.
 As the chart can now be installed in two different scenario's (deployment target or worker), changes were made to the `values.yaml` structure.

-To support this change, deploymentTarget specific Values were moved under a deploymentTarget specific parent node in `values.yml`.
+To make it clearer which values apply to which scenario, certain Deployment Target specific values were moved under a `deploymentTarget` specific parent nodes in `values.yml`.

 This change in structure, demands a manual process to move your existing values to the new shape when upgrading from v1 to v2.